In this article we show teachers to create, edit or clone JoeZoo rubrics.

 With JoeZoo there are 3 different ways to create rubric:

-Copy Pre-built Rubrics - why create when you can copy.
-Browse rubrics built by your fellow teachers shared to your school's JoeZoo page.
-See how .
+Copy Pre-built Rubrics - why create when you can copy?
+Copy rubrics built by your fellow teachers shared to your school's JoeZoo page, as part of the School PRO package.

 Create New Rubrics - prefer to create your own rubrics?
 No problem.
 Use our visually guided builder to create any rubric in just a few minutes.
 See how below.